PostHog/posthog.com/contents/blog/early-stage-startup-hiring-strategy.md

 Not really.

 The best people are always in demand and will have lined up five interviews within 24 hours of posting on LinkedIn.
-Often the 'cuts' that are being made are in non-core product areas, or in more manager-y type roles that are unlikely to be relevant to your early-stage startup.
+Often (but not always) the 'cuts' that are being made are in non-core product areas, or in more manager-y type roles that are unlikely to be relevant to your early-stage startup.

 Hiring _should_ always be difficult because your bar should keep going up with each hire.
 Imagine if developing amazing new product features was easy.
 It would probably mean that you were building uninspiring stuff, or features that are easily replicable.

+Pro tip - reach out to the people who _didn't_ get cut, as they're probably not feeling great about hanging around at those companies any more having seen a bunch of their colleagues leave.

 ## Truth: Getting people to do actual (paid) work for you is 10x more effective than interviews